smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/04-Share-your-code/README.md

 pip install git+https://github.com/krokrob/packgenlite
 ```

 Well, the parameter provided to `pip` is just the decorated URL address of the [packgenlite GitHub repo](https://github.com/krokrob/packgenlite).
 Follow the link and inspect its code...
-Very similar to the one of our package 👌
+Very similar to the one of our packages 👌

 Once `packgenlite` is installed, as with any package, you are able to import its modules in any python file or through ipython or a notebook: